Dar-Blockchain/mariposa/Backend/README.md

-# Mareposa Backend
+# Mariposa Backend - Hedera Edition

-A Node.js Express API with MongoDB using Mongoose for data modeling.
+A Node.js Express API with MongoDB using Mongoose for data modeling, integrated with Hedera Hashgraph network for fast, secure, and low-cost cryptocurrency operations.

 ## 🧠 AI Agent with Memory System